Ishan25j/Eventure-App/README.md

 - **BackEnd:**
   - Language used: typescript
   - mongoose
-  - NATS streaming server as a event bus
+  - NATS streaming server as an event bus
   - Jest for testing
-  - redis server for performing jobs and stripe for performing payments
+  - Redis server for performing jobs and stripe for performing payments

-## Documentation:

-Documenation for this project can be found [here](./Docs/DOCUMENTATION.md)

 ## Installation Info (locally):